 About the Podcast Team

-Nahanni Rous is the host and producer of Can We Talk.
-So far in this role, she has flown 10,000 feet above the Chesapeake Bay in the cockpit of a Cessna, chopped garlic in the London kitchen of a world-class chef and cookbook author, and witnessed a small riot at Judaism's holiest site, the Western Wall in Jerusalem.
-Most of the time, though, she is at her home office swimming in hours of tape, or recording vocal tracks under a blanket in her closet.
-Before helping to launch Can We Talk, Nahanni was a founding staff member of the media organization Just Vision, and a producer of Just Vision’s documentary film Encounter Point.
-Nahanni is also a fabric artist, amateur cellist, and mother.
-She lives in Washington, DC.
+Nahanni Rous (she/her) is the co-host and senior producer of Can We Talk?
+In this role, she has flown over the Chesapeake Bay in the cockpit of a Cessna, chopped garlic in the London kitchen of a world-class chef, and witnessed a small riot at the Western Wall in Jerusalem.
+Most of the time, though, she's in her home office swimming in hours of tape, or recording vocal tracks under a blanket in her closet.
+Nahanni is also senior producer of Making Gay History, and co-producer of Those Who Were There, Voices from the Holocaust.
+Nahanni was a founding staff member of the media organization Just Vision, and a producer of Just Vision’s documentary film Encounter Point.

-Judith Rosenbaum is Executive Director of the Jewish Women’s Archive.
+Judith Rosenbaum (she/her) is CEO of the Jewish Women’s Archive and the executive producer of Can We Talk?
 An educator, historian, and writer, Judith served for nearly a decade as JWA’s Director of Public History and Director of Education.
 She earned a BA in History from Yale University and a PhD in American Studies from Brown University.
+Her writing has been published in Tablet, the Forward, Huffpost, and elsewhere.
 Judith has taught and lectured widely at institutions including Brown University, Boston University, Hebrew College, and Gann Academy, and she also serves on the faculty of the Bronfman Youth Fellowships.
 Judith is an avid podcast listener, a second-generation Jewish feminist, and the mother of twins.

 How to cite this page